Skip to main content

 --app-id com.example.app

-Real runtime execution requires a booted device target and a working Appium environment.
-If you only want to verify the CLI and report flow, stay in --mock mode first.
+Runtime execution requires a booted device target and a working Appium environment.

 Next steps